lorefnon/corealis/README.md

 While Corealis is not yet feature complete - the core functionalities are stable and usable.

+Suggestions and pull requests for implementing new features, stability enhancements or improving test coverage are more than welcome.

+### Demo

 A demo app hosted on heroku is available [here](http://corealis-demo.herokuapp.com/).

 Admin interface is available at `/admin` and can be accessed with username: `admin@corealis.in` and password: `password`